LOADING ...

 But first two songs I could never forget

-bring me candy and Abandoned on Tuesday
+Don't bring me candy and Abandoned on

-My first in a real studio
+My time in a real studio

-Damn I young
+Damn I sound

-That's I was, needless to say
+because I was, needless to say

 was a

-It's amazing how immediately conjured up memories
+It's amazing how they conjured up memories

 Mobile and how in the can we get there

-I think that's why it's so to
+I think that's why so easy to

-this collection with a hidden treasure
+compare this with a hidden treasure

 than by hunters

-The example comes to mind for me
+The example that comes to for me

 is Ry Cooder's Buena Vista Social Club album